For people who struggle with chronic inflammation, making key dietary choices can make a real difference.

 Lentils and beetroot increase the fiber content, while the hazelnuts provide extra protein and vitamin E. Vitamin E is an antioxidant.

 Beetroots contain high amounts of a compound called betaine.
-Betaine is an anti-inflammatory and antioxidant.
+Betaine is an

 11. Cauliflower steak with beans and tomatoes